Reed Relays and

 Shielded Actuation

-In this type of actuation, magnet and reed switch are permanently fixed in such a position that the reed switch contacts are closed.
+When a m agent is actuating the reed switch using a shield or shunt plate, magnet and reed switch are permanently fixed in such a position that the reed switch contacts are closed.
 A piece of Ferro-magnetic material is passed between the magnet and the reed switch, to cause a drop out.
 The magnetic field that is keeping reed switch closed, is shunted by the external ferro-magnetic material, eliminating the attraction between the reeds.
 When the shield is removed, the reed switch closes once again.

-Reed Switch the Ferromagnetic shield and actuating magnet
+Reed Switch the Ferromagnetic shield

 Magnet field being broken by shunt (shield)